-Restricted to Plan I majors in the College of Liberal Arts who are participants in the Liberal Arts Honors Scholars Program.
+Restricted to students in the College of Liberal Arts who are participants in the Liberal Arts Honors Scholars Program.
 Explore the role of lawyers and how the practice of law has shaped American society.
 Intern in law offices or legal settings.
 Gain practical experience and first-hand knowledge of different legal fields.
 Internships help shape classroom discussions.
 Examine the practice of law and how lawyers serve the public interest and larger society The equivalent of three lecture hours a week for one semester with an addition 9-10 internship hours a week for one semester.
 Liberal Arts Honors 340L and 350 (Topic: Legal Internships and the Law) may not both be counted.
 Offered on the letter-grade basis only.
-Prerequisite: Upper-division standing, cumulative grade point average of at least 3.25.
+Prerequisite: Upper-division standing, cumulative grade point average of at least 3.25, an approved internship, and consent of instructor.